spine-generic/spine-generic/docs/documentation.rst

 ------------

 A list of contributors for the analysis pipeline is available `here <https://github.com/spine-generic/spine-generic/graphs/contributors>`__.
-If you would like to contribute to this project, please see our :doc:`contribution guidelines <../../CONTRIBUTING.md>`.
+If you would like to contribute to this project, please see our :download:`contribution guidelines <../CONTRIBUTING.md>`.